Value Propositions | 6 Great Examples and 3 Common Mistakes

 When it comes to marketing software offerings, it can be difficult to concisely communicate your value proposition when the majority of your competitors offer the same services.

 Why it works: TrackMaven concisely speaks to a marketer’s pain point — proving ROI.
-It clearly communicates that it understands you’re probably overwhelmed trying to prove ROI, and its solution makes it easy for you to do so.
+It clearly communicates that it understands you’re probably overwhelmed trying to prove ROI, and its strong value proposition makes it easy for you to do so.

 Zoom Video and Web Conferencing